 Motor Comparison

 The majority of motors suggested by do it yourself sites on the internet are brushless outrunners.
 Brushless motors are considered superior in almost all aspects except cost.
 The amount of variety in the numerous brushless motors is also impressive.
 The motors considered for the project include the Turnigy 2217, Hextronik DT750, and Hextronik 24 gram.
 Both the Turnigy 2217 and the Hextronik DT750 are heavier motors with very good thrust potential.
 Of course, the large thrust comes with an increase in power consumption.
 The Turnigy 2217 weights 71 grams and has an average thrust of over 950 grams.
 The low kv value of 860 rpm/V is good for larger propellers.
 The maximum current draw is 17 amps, which is about average for a motor of this size.
 Cost is somewhat higher than similar motors at $14.04.
 Of the several powerful motors considered when the group first began to research the project, the Hextronik DT750 brushless outrunner motor seems the ideal for a quad copter that weighs over 2 kilograms.
 It has a weight of 78 grams and a thrust of over 1000 g per motor.
 This motor is ideal for lifting heavy loads as it has a kv of 750 rpm/V. The maximum current draw is large at 18 amps, but the efficiency is around 85% according to reviews at Hobbyking.com.
 Cost is not a factor at a price of $8.99.
 The above motor would likely have been the top choice if the weight calculations for the quad copter had been higher.
 Unfortunately, the above motor is out of stock and therefore it is not guaranteed to arrive before the project is finished if placed on backorder.
 The search for a lightweight motor led to the Hextronik 24 gram motor.
 This motor is also a brushless outrunner.
 It has a kv of 1300 rpm/V, a thrust of over 400 grams, and only consumes a maximum of 7.5 Amps.
 The low weight of the unit coupled with decent thrust makes this unit very appealing for lighter setups.
 Once again the price is a mere $7.99 per motor.
 The main down side to this motor is the uncertainty of whether the team will be able to make a quad copter that is lightweight enough to get off the ground without overdrawing the current.
-The table below lists all the characteristics of the three motors.
+Table 7 lists all the characteristics of the three motors.
 No inrunner motors are considered because the ones available are too overpowered for the current application.
 The few smaller motors found are also almost twice the price of an outrunner with similar characteristics.